Lena Waithe

-Waithe gained recognition for her role in the Netflix comedy-drama series Master of None (2015–present) and became the first African-American woman to win the Primetime Emmy Award for Outstanding Writing for a Comedy Series in 2017 for writing the show's "Thanksgiving" episode, which was loosely based on her personal experience of coming out to her mother.
+Waithe gained recognition for her role in the Netflix comedy-drama series Master of None (2015–2021), and became the first African-American woman to win the Primetime Emmy Award for Outstanding Writing for a Comedy Series in 2017 for writing the show's "Thanksgiving" episode, which was loosely based on her personal experience of coming out to her mother.
 She has also appeared in Steven Spielberg's 2018 adventure film Ready Player One and the HBO series Westworld.
+In 2023, she received a nomination for Best Play at the 76th Tony Awards, her production work on the sketch-comedy play Ain't No Mo'.

-Waithe was included in Time magazine's 100 Most Influential People of 2018 and on Fast Company's Queer 50 list in 2021 and 2022.
+Waithe was named one of Time magazine's 100 Most Influential People of 2018; and was included on Fast Company's Queer 50 list in 2021 and 2022.

 Early life and education

 Waithe was born in Chicago, Illinois.
-Her father, Lawrence David Waithe, died when she was fifteen.
-Her paternal great-grandfather, Winston Waithe, emigrated from Barbados to Boston in 1921; his family, descended from sugar plantation slaves, was from Christ Church, Barbados.
+Her father, Lawrence David Waithe, died when she was 15.
+Her paternal great-grandfather, Winston Waithe, emigrated from Barbados to Boston in 1921; his family, descended from enslaved people on sugar plantations, was from Christ Church, Barbados.
 Though acting was not originally among her ambitions, she knew from the age of seven that she wanted to be a television writer and received strong family support for her writing from her single mother and grandmother.
-Her parents had divorced when she was three.
+Her parents had divorced when she was 3.
 Waithe and her sister grew up on the South Side of Chicago until Waithe was 12; she attended a local, mostly African-American elementary magnet school, Turner-Drew, but moved to Evanston and finished middle school at Chute Middle School.
 She graduated from Evanston Township High School and earned a degree in cinema and television arts from Columbia College Chicago in 2006, praising faculty playwright Michael Fry for his teaching and encouragement.
 Seeking more ways to involve herself in the television and film industry, she also worked at a movie theater, at a Best Buy, and at a Blockbuster.